 Supports Western Australian families and households pay their electricity, water or gas bills if they’re experiencing financial hardship.

-Supports eligible customers who have dependent children by reducing the amount owing on their energy bill.
+Supports eligible customers who have dependent children by reducing the amount owing on their energy bills.

 This rebate helps eligible customers to cover the costs associated with establishing a new energy account.
 It applies to residential customers only and will be credited on the first bill you receive.